serverpod/relic/doc/site/docs/01-getting-started/03-shelf-vs-relic.md

 }
 ```

-Relic's WebSocket API integrates seamlessly with the context state machine and provides both throwing and non-throwing send methods for better error handling.
+Relic's WebSocket API integrates with the context state machine and provides both throwing and non-throwing send methods for better error handling.

 ## State Management